galenrichardson/LEOHS/README.md

   Use this to confirm that your Area of Interest (AOI) intersects a valid overlap region.

 - **`apply_leohs.ipynb`**
-  A Jupyter notebook that demonstrates how to **apply LEOHS regression equations** to multiband imagery (e.g., for generating harmonized Landsat composites).
+  A Jupyter notebook that demonstrates how to **apply LEOHS regression equations** to multiband imagery.

 ---